Digital-Defiance/StarRealmsAssistant/README.md

 Welcome to the **Unofficial Dominion Assistant**, a React application designed to enhance your gameplay experience for the popular card game, Dominion!
 This tool provides comprehensive features for game management, scoring, and player interaction, allowing Dominion enthusiasts to focus on strategy and enjoyment.

+Unofficial Dominion Assistant is a free tool which aimed to support the main features of the game and the ones we used personally.
+Many of the specfific expansions and cards are not specifically supported but should allow for manual adjustment to accommodate them.
+Please see our GitHub [issues](https://github.com/Digital-Defiance/DominionAssistant/issues) page for our roadmap/upcoming features and to make requests.

 ## Disclaimer for End Users

+This software runs entirely in the browser and should not affect the local machine, but game state may not be accurately tracked and may affect the outcome of games.
+This tool should not (yet?) be relied upon for tournaments or anything where it is not being used for personal use.
+The project is provided "as-is" without any warranties or guarantees.
+Use at your own risk.
+The authors are not responsible for any damage or data loss that may occur from using this software.

+Especially as a free tool, we make no guarantees, waranty, or promises of bug-free accuracy or that we will implement all suggestions.
+Our time is limited and this project is made and run for free.
+If you'd like to donate to [Digital Defiance](https://digitaldefiance.org) to facilitate specific features or support development, that would be greatly appreciated.
+Donations will not be refunded and we make no guarantees that a donation will ensure a requested change is made, though we will certainly make the effort if possible.

 Please note that the Unofficial Dominion Assistant is not affiliated with or endorsed by the makers of Dominion or Donald X Vaccarino.
 This application is a fan-built project created to enhance your gameplay experience and requires ownership of the physical Dominion game to use.
 It does not allow you to play without having the original game.
 The use of the Dominion logo is intended solely for personal use to support the Dominion community and should be considered under the _Fair Use Doctrine_.